 While generally avoiding humans, they play a crucial role in maintaining ecological balance.
 Nature lovers are encouraged to admire these intelligent creatures from afar.

 Wolves are not just predators; they embody the wild spirit of the landscape.
-Their haunting howls serve as a reminder of nature’s untamed beauty and resilience.

 13. Rattlesnake